Is Jamaica Safe to Visit? Here’s What You Really Need to Know (Updated with 2025 Travel Advisory Info)

 • Have a charged cell phone with you.

-• Enjoy yourself but go easy on the alcohol.
-The liquor and the heat are not necessarily a good combination.
-Some of those drinks are more potent than you realize.
 Alcohol can cloud your judgment.
 The last thing you want is to have someone, anyone – could be a local, a staff member, or even another guest, take advantage of you.

 • Dress modestly so as not to attract unwanted attention, especially catcalls.